daitss/transform/README.md

 	where the WAVE_NORM is the transformation identifier and "http://www.fcla.edu/daitss-test/files/GLASS.WAV" is the URL resource to be transformed.

+* Use http POST method by uploading the intended resource to the transformation service For example, if using curl curl -F file=@GLASS.WAV http://transformation.fda.edu/transform/WAVE_NORM where the WAVE_NORM is the transformation identifier and "GLASS.WAV" is the file to be uploaded.

 HTTP return code
 ----------------
 * 200 - successful.